qloan/react-spark/README.md

 # react-spark

-**This is an experimental proof-of-concept project.**
+**This is an experimental proof-of-concept implementation of Spark as React components.**

-React components for Spark
+Usage examples of `react-spark` components can be found in `example/src/App.js`.

 ---